 RESTORATION & CONSERVATION SERVICES | FINE ART RESTORATION | SCULPTURE RESTORATION

-Sculpture restoration is carried out by experts trained in the care and conservation of the wide range of materials used for sculpture including marble, plaster, terracotta, bronze, as well as unstable materials more commonly found in contemporary sculpture or installations, including resins, silicones, and organic materials.
+Sculpture restoration at Plowden & Smith is carried out by experts trained in the care and conservation of the wide range of materials used for sculpture including marble, plaster, terracotta, bronze, as well as unstable materials more commonly found in contemporary sculptures or installations, including resins, silicones and organic materials.

 We carry out sculpture restoration projects in the UK and all over the world, working on single pieces or entire collections.
-We restore historic works of art, including important pieces by Canova and Bernini; as well as 20th Century and modern sculpture by Henry Moore, Lynn Chadwick, Alberto Giacometti, Barbara Hepworth, Arnaldo Pomodoro, and Elisabeth Frink.
+We restore historic works of art, including important pieces by Canova and Bernini; as well as 20th Century and modern sculptures by Henry Moore, Lynn Chadwick, Alberto Giacometti, Barbara Hepworth, Arnaldo Pomodoro and Elisabeth Frink.

 We also clean and restore contemporary sculptures, including works by Antony Gormley and Anish Kapoor.
 Find out more about our modern and contemporary art conservation services.

-We work closely with many studios and official bodies, including the Jenny Holzer Studio and the Henry Moore Foundation.
+We work closely with many studios, trusts and official bodies, including the Jenny Holzer Studio and the Henry Moore Foundation.

 Sculpture Restoration Case Studies